libby2cm/wsl-configs/README.md

 ### Misc:

 - If you are using the 'Show Status' boolean helper, you can use it in other automations as well.
-For example, I have an automation which shuts off all inside/outside lights if they are on, or turned on, during showtime.
+For example, I have an automation which shuts off select 'visitor facing' inside/outside lights if they are on, or turned on, during showtime.
 The family *LOVES* this.. 🤪